-To meet this objective, we entered into a derivative instrument in the form of an interest rate swap to manage fluctuations in cash flows resulting from changes in the variableinterest rates on the Demand Revenue Bonds.
-The interest rate swap reduces the interest rate exposure on this variable-rate obligation.
-Under the interest rate swap, we pay the bank at a fixed-rate and receive variable-interest at a rate approximating the variable-rate on the obligation, thereby creating the economic equivalent of a fixed-rate obligation.
-Under the swap, no payments are made by parties under the swap for monthly periods in which the variable-interest rate is greater than the predetermined knock-out rate.
+To meet this objective, we entered into derivative instruments in the form of interest rate swaps to manage fluctuations in cash flows resulting from changes in the variable-interest rates on a portion of our \$250.0 million term loan and on our Demand Revenue Bonds.
+The interest rate swaps reduce the interest rate exposure on these variable-rate obligations.
+Under the interest rate swaps, we pay the bank at a fixed-rate and receive variable-interest at a rate approximating the variable-rate on the obligation, thereby creating the economic equivalent of a fixed-rate obligation.
+We entered into two \$75.0 million interest rate swap agreements in March 2008 to manage the risk associated with the interest rate fluctuations on our Demand Revenue Bonds.
+Under this \$17.6 million interest rate swap to manage the risk associated with the interest rate fluctuations on our Demand Revenue Bonds.
+Under this \$17.6 million swap, no payments are made by parties under the swap for monthly periods in which the variable-interest rate is greater than the predetermined knock-out rate.

-The following table summarizes the financial terms of our interest rate swap agreement and the fair value of the interest rate swap at February 2, 2008:
+The following table summarizes the financial terms of our interest rate swap agreements and the fair value of the interest rate swaps at January 31, 2009:

-Hedging Receive Pay Knock-out Expiration Fair Instrument Variable Fixed Rate Value \$18.5 million interest rate swap LIBOR 4.88% 7.75% 4/1/09 \$0.5 million
+Hedging Instrument Receive Variable Pay Fixed Knock-out Rate Expiration Fair Value Two \$75.0 million interest rate swaps LIBOR 2.80% N/A 3/31/11 (\$4.4 million) \$17.6 million interest rate swap LIBOR 4.88% 7.75% 4/1/09 (\$0.1 million)

-Hypothetically, a 1% change in interest rates results in approximately a \$0.2 million change in the amount paid or received under the terms of the interest rate swap agreement on an annual basis.
-Due to many factors, management is not able to predict the changes in fair value of our interest rate swap.
-These fair values are obtained from an outside financial institution.
+Hypothetically, a 1% change in interest rates results in an approximate \$1.7 million change in the amount paid or received under the terms of the interest rate swap agreement on an annual basis.
+Due to many factors, management is not able to predict the changes in the fair values of our interest rate swaps.
+These fair values are obtained from our outside financial institutions.